RMCO's Colorado Climate Project

 In October 2007, the Project Directors accepted the panel's report on behalf of RMCO.
 As Fort Collins Mayor Doug Hutchinson, a Project Director, said, “This has been a balanced, nonpartisan, centrist process that has produced a strong consensus about the things we can do to reduce our contribution and vulnerability to climate change.”

 Within a month, Colorado's Governor, Bill Ritter, Jr., announced his adoption of the emission-reductions goals recommended by the panel and launched the state government's official Colorado Climate Action Agenda to achieve those goals.
+The following spring, Governor Ritter issued an executive order codifying those state goals.

 The state's official plan was described as a beginning.
 Compared to the 55 recommendations for reducing emissions made by RMCO's blue-ribbon panel, the Colorado Climate Action Plan: